GetMeRichardRyan/GetMeRichardRyan/README.md

 - 👋 Hi, I’m @GetMeRichardRyan
 - 👀 I’m interested in AI/ML/DevSecOps/Scrum and just about every way of building user friendly tech efficenietly and profitably.
 - 🌱 I’m currently learning how to build cool AI/ML prototypes.
-- 💞️ I’m looking to collaborate on building cool AI/ML prototypes.
+- 💞️ I’m looking to collaborate on building cool AI/ML prototypes for marketable products.
 - 📫 How to reach me: send me a message here or look me up on LinkedIn: MrRichardRyan
 - 😄 Pronouns: He/Him/Ours
 - ⚡ Fun fact: ...